matrix-profile-foundation/mass-ts/README.md

 **Library Specific Algorithms**
 * MASS2_batch - a batch version of MASS2 that reduces overall memory usage, provides parallelization and enables you to find top K number of matches within the time series.
 The goal of using this implementation is for very large time series similarity search.
+* top_k_motifs - find the top K number of similar subsequences to your given query.
+It returns the starting index of the subsequence.
+* top_k_discords - find the top K number of dissimilar subsequences to your given query.
+It returns the starting index of the subsequence.

 Installation
 ------------